Now some serious stuff

 - Protect the safety of a child who’s using our online channels

-- Protect the technology of our service providers or security of our online channels themselves
+- Protect the technology of our service providers or the security of our online channels themselves

 Parents have the right to consent to the collection, use and processing of their child’s personal information without also having to consent to the disclosure of that information to third parties.
 We don’t share information with third parties other than as described above.